IDLS: Inverse Depth Line based Visual-Inertial SLAM: Problem Model and Inverse Depth Line Geometry

 \subsection{Inverse Depth Line State Initialization}

 After setting the graph optimization model, the state variables needs to be initialized before conducting the iterative optimization.
 The camera poses can be initialized by IMU integration and the feature point locations can be initialized by triangulation method\cite{qin2018vins}.
-In this subsection, we mainly introduce how to initialize the two endpoints inverse depth $\lambda _s,\lambda _e$ for each line segment.
+In this subsection, we mainly introduce how to initialize the two endpoints inverse depths $\lambda _s,\lambda _e$ for each line segment.
+We propose an optimization-based method that triangulates the line parameters using multiple frames' information.
+It avoids the effect of one frame's error.
+This multi-frame optimization method can also avoid the influence of line degradation scenes, such as the transformations containing only rotations.

-Consider the instance showing in Fig.\ref{fig:line-representation} when a line is captured by two camera frames. let's assume that $L_{w}$ is observed by two camera poses, whose camera centers are $c_1$ and $c_2$ respectively.
-Then two planes are determined by the two camera positions and $L_{w}$, which are denoted $\pi _1 = (c_1, L_{w})$ and $\pi _2 = (c_2, L_{w})$.
-The line $L_{w}$ is the intersection of the two planes, so its distance to both planes is 0.